 - Pointed Trowel

-How to apply Venetian Plaster
+How to apply Venetian Plaster to a fireplace

 Note: This tutorial uses Modern Masters Venetian Plaster, an acrylic-based tintable synthetic plaster.
 While the application process is similar for all types of Venetian Plaster, make sure to consult your specific manufacturer’s instructions.